INVESTING IN YOURSELF IS SOMETIMES HARD.

-Anyone with an imagination can create a punishing workout that can be showcased on your Instagram.
+Anyone can create a punishing workout that can be showcased on your Instagram.
 But that’s short sighted.
-Yes, it might ‘look cool’ in the moment and you can tell your friends you’re a ‘bad ass’, but the limping in pain afterward won’t make you look like a hot shot.
-Getting sore, or even worse, injured, will not get you to the place you want to be.
+Sure, you can tell your friends you’re a ‘bad ass’, but getting sore, or even worse, injured, will not get you to the place you want to be.

-Workouts will be challenging without being abusive.
+Workouts with us will be challenging without being abusive.
 Our trainers know what it’s like to be in your shoes.
 They listen.
 They meet you at your level.

 Our trainers see the big picture.
 They help you level up on a schedule that makes sense and actually works so you will be getting fit and then staying fit for a lifetime.

 Ok, so this is a really good question.
 Sorry to be vague, but the answer isn’t black and white; it’s contextual.